logo2

 In Apr 1902, John Knivel and Mat D. Wertin visited Eagle River to overlook the old brewery with the possibility of it being operated again (40), but it didn't happen.

 The Knivel bottles rank among the most esteemed beer bottles of the Copper Country.
 They represent the pioneer mining region of the Keweenaw Peninsula distant from the larger cities of Calumet/Laurium and Houghton/Hancock.
-The copper mines in this region had their heydays in the mid-1800s and closed prior to 1900.
+The copper mines in this region had their heydays in the mid-1800s and most closed prior to 1900.
 Since the publication of Old Copper Country Bottles, diggers have found a few more specimens of these bottles, especially #102, and the first intact example of #104.
 They all remain highly desirable and anyone should feel very fortunate to have a Knivel bottle in their collection.

 1. anonymous.
 1883.
 History of the Upper Peninsula of Michigan.
 The Western Historical Company.
 Chicago, IL.